 In any local community there are unique factors that give it strength and vitality; it’s people, it’s environment and it’s trade.
-Blackburn, a post industrial town in the North West of England has the youngest population in Europe, a strong manufacturing platform but also has its unique heritage in cotton and trade.
+Blackburn, a post industrial town in the North West of England has one of the youngest populations in Europe, a strong manufacturing platform but also has its unique heritage in cotton and trade.

 Today almost 150,000 are living in Blackburn of which 31% are Black, Asian, Minority ethnic, compared to 14 per cent in Great Britain as a whole.

 Lifeblood is a photographic exploration of Blackburn’s 31%, providing the humanistic, hard working insight in to a static that defines Blackburn’s strength and vitality.